robotlegs/robotlegs-framework/src/robotlegs/bender/core/async/readme.md

 # Handlers and Callbacks

-Handlers and callbacks are conventions used by the low level Message Dispatcher.
+Handlers and callbacks are conventions used by low level components such as the Message Dispatcher.

 ## Handlers